hail-is/hail/dev-docs/development-process.md

 in different [namespaces](https://kubernetes.io/docs/tasks/administer-cluster/namespaces-walkthrough/).
 The different kinds of namespaces are:

-- The `default` namespace.
-This is where Production lives.
+- The `default` or production namespace.
 - Test namespaces.
 These are ephemeral namespaces used to test PRs.
 Every CI pipeline for a PR creates a namespace and deletes it when the tests finish.
 - Dev namespaces.
 These are long-lived namespaces for developing new features.